AndreBaumeier/contentful-bedrock/README.md

 ### Setup cost alerts and budgets

-To provide you an easy entry to cost controling we created a CloudFormation template for you which sets up a soft and hard limit for your account usage. upon reaching the limits you will be notified via your supplied email address and/or phone number.
+To provide you an easy entry to cost controling we created a CloudFormation template for you which sets up a soft and hard limit for your accounts Bedrock usage. upon reaching the limits you will be notified via your supplied email address and/or phone number.

 | Region |     | CloudFormation Stack |
 | ---    | --- | --- |